Diastology & Volume Assessment

 QUESTION 2: IS LAP ELEVATED?

 A. E/A: The velocity of the E wave is dynamic and varies with left sided preload, afterload, and LV contractile state.
 Thus, a patient with HFPEF can have E/A that is very low or very high at different times.
-E/A below the normal cutoff for age (old “impaired relaxation”) indicates low to normal LAP and is labeled Grade I HFPEF.
-An E/A in between the lower cutoff for age and twice this value (old “pseudonormal”) has some elevation in LAP and is labeled Grade II HFPEF.
-E/A > twice the lower cutoff for age (old “restrictive”) is very elevated LAP and Grade III HFPEF.
+E/A below the normal cutoff for age (old “impaired relaxation”) indicates low to normal LAP and is labeled Grade 1 HFPEF.
+An E/A in between the lower cutoff for age and twice this value (old “pseudonormal”) probably has some elevation in LAP and is labeled Grade 2 HFPEF.
+E/A > twice the lower cutoff for age (old “restrictive”) is very elevated LAP and Grade 3 HFPEF.
 The expert consensus gave simplified E/A cutoffs of < 0.8, 0.8 - 2.0, and > 2.0 for the three categories, but this ignores the variation in E/A with age and may “over grade” elderly patients.
-An easy demonstration of the dynamic variation of E/A can be shown in normals or patients with Grade II or III diastolic dysfunction who perform a Valsalva maneuver.
-In the following image from the expert consensus paper, a patient with Grade II diastolic dysfunction with an E/A of 1.3 in the left image performed a Valsalva maneuver for 10 seconds (resulting in decreased preload/LAP) with a resultant E/A of 0.6 on the right, which would be classified as Grade I.
+Alternatively, perhaps elderly patients more easily develop advanced grades of HFPEF, which is our current thinking.

-C. “LAP Index”: The diastology assessment is a two step process: determine the stiffness with e’/a’ ratio and then use E/A ratio to categorize the LAP.
+C. “LAP Index”: The diastology assessment is a two-step process: determine the stiffness with e’ (with confirmation from e’/a’ ratio) and then use E/A ratio to categorize the LAP.
 Both ratios vary with age so each needs to be compared to age-adjusted norms.

-An 80-year-old man, who lived alone, was brought to clinic by his daughter because he was complaining of feeling weak and a little dizzy.
+An 80-year-old man who lived alone was brought to clinic by his daughter because he was complaining of feeling weak and a little dizzy.
 The daughter had last seen him several weeks ago and thought that maybe he had been having some diarrhea.
 The physician was concerned about volume deficiency.

-Findings #1:Point of care ultrasound (POCUS) of the patient’s lungs showed only a few B-lines in the posterior inferior-lateral regions.
+Findings #1: IMBUS of the patient’s lungs showed only a few B-lines in the posterior inferior-lateral regions.
 There were no pleural effusions.
 This was consistent with low LAP.